Skip to contents

 trainDat$week <- lubridate::week(trainDat$Date)

-cvfolds <- CreateSpacetimeFolds(trainDat,timevar = "week")
+CVtest <- CreateSpacetimeFolds(trainDat,time_var = "week")

-dist <- geodist(trainDat,preddata = predictionDat,cvfolds = cvfolds$indexOut,
+dist <- geodist(trainDat,preddata = predictionDat,CVtest = CVtest$indexOut,

 plot(dist)+ xlim(0,10)